amzn/smoke-dynamodb/README.md

 * *CompositePrimaryKey*: a struct that stores the partition and sort values for a composite primary key.
 * *TypedDatabaseItem*: a struct that manages decoding and encoding rows of a particular type from polymorphic database tables.
 * *PolymorphicDatabaseItem*: a struct that manages decoding rows that are one out of a number of types from polymorphic database tables.
-* *DynamoDBTable*: a protocol for interacting with a DynamoDB database table.
+* *DynamoDBCompositePrimaryKeyTable*: a protocol for interacting with a DynamoDB database table.
-* *InMemoryDynamoDBTable*: a struct conforming to the `DynamoDBTable` protocol that interacts with a local in-memory table.
+* *`InMemoryDynamoDBCompositePrimaryKeyTable`*: a struct conforming to the `DynamoDBCompositePrimaryKeyTable` protocol that interacts with a local in-memory table.
-* *AwsDynamoDBTable*: a struct conforming to the `DynamoDBTable` protocol that interacts with the AWS DynamoDB service.
+* *AWSDynamoDBCompositePrimaryKeyTable*: a struct conforming to the `DynamoDBCompositePrimaryKeyTable` protocol that interacts with the AWS DynamoDB service.

 ## CompositePrimaryKey